rsdoiel/antenna/snapshots.md

 ---

-## if you aren't redlining the LLM, you aren't headlining
+## if you are redlining the LLM, you aren't headlining

 date: 2025-04-06, from: Geoffrey Hunntley's blog